Updated: Sep 13

 'Would you like to come up?' , he said

 I followed him.

+Now I understood why the stairs were difficult to get on and off.
 Because Stephen worked as a carpenter, he had accumulated all his tools around the stairs.
 Everything was piled up and there was no space to move.
 There were tools everywhere, bricks, and concrete pieces, all around.

-The staircase was a spiral and I was following him climbing the stairs with difficulty.
+The staircase was a spiral and I was following him, climbing the stairs with difficulty.

-Then a small corridor and after that we went straight away in the kitchen.
+Then a small corridor, and after that, we went straight into the kitchen.

 I liked his place, it looked like a movie film set.
-I went around looking curiously.

 He asked me if I wanted a nice coffee, and I said yes.

-We started to talk, he asked me many questions about my life, where I come from, why I am in London, why I was doing the project, what my father's job was, he asked me if I had a boyfriend and so on.
+We started to talk; he asked me many questions about my life, where I come from, why I am in London, why I was doing the project, what my father's job was, he asked me if I had a boyfriend and so on.

-He was listening to me with interest, asking me more questions, and it was funny because looking at myself from outside, I found myself comfortably sat on a chair, placed in the middle of his room, while he was preparing coffee.
+He was listening to me with interest, asking me more questions, and it was funny because looking at myself from outside, I found myself comfortably seated on a chair, placed in the middle of his room, while he was preparing coffee.